min4builder/yax/README.md

 it already manages memory, multitasks and has a VFS.
 See src/STATUS for an overview.

+## How to compile

+    ./configure
+    ./build-binutils.sh
+    ./install-headers.sh
+    ./build-gcc.sh

+Then setup your environment with `. ./config.sh`.

+    cd libc
+    make
+    cd ..
+    cd drivers
+    make
+    cd ..
+    cd initrd
+    make
+    cd ..
+    cd src
+    make

+Then, on `src/`, `make test` for a qemu-based test run.

 ## Legal
 All code I wrote is under the (Expat) MIT license (previously public domain).
 Code not written by me:

  - liballoc was under the public domain; this version relicensed to MIT
+ - PDCLib is under CC0